-As of September 30, 2016, there is a funding surplus that is sufficient to eliminate the employer normal cost contribution resulting in a \$0 employer contribution for fiscal year 2018.
-Given the practice of using any funding surplus to make recommended County contributions coupled with the prior year's investment losses (which have not been fully recognized), it is likely that the funding surplus will eventually be depleted.
+As of September 30, 2017, there is a funding surplus that is sufficient to eliminate the employer normal cost contribution resulting in a \$0 employer contribution for fiscal year 2019.
+Given the practice of using any funding surplus to make recommended County contributions, and the volatility of medical and prescription drug benefit costs it is likely that the funding surplus will eventually be depleted.
 When the surplus is depleted, County contributions to the Plan will once again be needed.
-These contributions will be at least equal to the employer's normal cost payment which is currently about \$10.3 million.
+These contributions will be at least equal to the employer's normal cost payment which is currently about \$8.5 million.